K-Square-00/ComputerScience/DiscreteMathematics/Topic_01_Logical_Reasoning/README.md

 ### Question DSM_01_00700 (*)

 Determine whether the following argument is valid or invalid.
 Construct the truth table and explain why the truth table shows validity or invalidity.
-  - If a undergraduate student is from Computer Science Program or from Information Systems Program, then he must take Discrete Mathematics Module.
+  - If an undergraduate student is from Computer Science Program or from Information Systems Program, then he must take Discrete Mathematics Module.
   - Bob must take Discrete Mathematics Module or he is from Information Systems Program.
   - Therefore, Bob is from Computer Science Program or from Information Systems Program.